Skip to content

 As a farmee, you have ongoing obligations when claiming a concession.
 The obligations for upfront farm-in agreements differ from those for deferred farm-in agreements.

-A farm-in agreement is a dutiable transaction under the Duties Act 2001 that provides concessions for certain types of eligible farm-in agreements, subject to certain conditions.
+A farm-in agreement is a dutiable transaction under the Duties Act 2001.
+The Act provides concessions for certain types of eligible farm-in agreements.

 The following table explains how transfer duty normally applies and the different rules for farm-in agreement concessions.